kris-hamade/school-closing-backend/API_DOCUMENTATION.md

   matchScore: number | null;  // 0-100, or null if no match
   originalStatus: string | null;  // Original status text, or null
   lastChecked: string;  // ISO 8601 timestamp
-}
+  firstSeen: string;  // ISO 8601 timestamp of when school was first detected
+  lastStatusChange: string | null;  // ISO 8601 timestamp of last status change, or null }
 ```